JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ## Introduction

-Cedarling is an authorization decision service that allows fine-grained access control using policies.
 In this guide, we'll demonstrate how to use Cedarling as a sidecar for an API Gateway to authorize requests.
 This setup involves configuring the Cedarling to protect resources based on enterprise policies.